 Note- Be sure that your postings are viewable (posted).
 You may need to exit and re-enter to ensure that your post is viewable for discussion and grading.
 Credit will not be given for non-viewable posts (grade = 0).
-Contact your Academic Coach within one week if you have questions about a posting being viewable.

 Weekly Late Work with No Extension of Due Dates